allen-joey/packer-ami-ubuntu/README.md

 This will provision the AMI in you AWS account.

 Now, you can use the AMI to launch an EC2 instance which will have the web application pre configured and ready to use.

+## Configuration

+All configuration variables are defined and documented in the file: `./variables.pkr.hcl`.
+This is also where some defaults are defined.

+Optional, variables can be set in `./release.auto.pkrvars.hcl` or `./overrides.auto.pkrvars.hcl`.

 #### Overrides